 Thyroid peroxidase (TPO).
-This can lead to Hashimoto's thyroiditis.
-This condition
+This can lead to Hashimoto thyroiditis.
+This is an autoimmune disorder that causes

-Almost everyone with Hashimoto's thyroiditis has high levels of antibodies against
+with Hashimoto thyroiditis has high levels of antibodies against TPO and Tg.

 Why do I need this test?

-You may need this test if your healthcare provider thinks that you have Graves disease
+You may need this test if your healthcare provider thinks that you may have Graves

 Symptoms of Graves disease include:

 Eye symptoms like irritation, pressure, light sensitivity, double vision, and trouble